Anaesthesia: A safe method when having a tattoo?

-There are several options on the market, such as Emla or TKTX, but in some places, they are not permitted.
+There are many options on the market, such as the Emla or TKTX brand, but they are not allowed for sale in some places.

-In general, 1 gr is used per centimetre of skin and a very thick layer of cream must be applied for it to really be effective.
+Typically, 1g is used for every 1 cm of body surface area, and a very thick layer of cream must be applied to achieve its effect.

-The application may vary as indicated by each brand, but it is recommended to wash the entire area well, preferably with hot water, shave and then apply the cream in a layer of no less than 2mm and cover with transparent plastic film for one hour.
+The application mode of these creams may vary as indicated by each one.
+Still, it is advisable to wash the entire area well, preferably with hot water, shave, and then apply the cream in a layer of no less than 2 mm and cover with cling film for an hour.